 Rivkin Radler confirmed March 31 to Law360 that staff and attorneys would be taking a 20% pay cut.
 Partners had already temporarily gone without pay in March.

 Ropes & Gray on May 4 said it will host a shortened, five-week virtual summer associate program starting July 6 and will pay associates their full expected salary.
 The firm will also help interested associates find pro-bono projects with community organizations to fill the spare weeks.
-On May 14, the firm said that it is offering a voluntary separation incentive program to all of its support team employees in the U.S. Those who are approved for the buyouts will receive one week of severance pay per year of service, an additional four weeks' worth of pay, plus medical benefits through the end of the year.
+On May 14, the firm said that it is offering a voluntary separation incentive program to all its support team employees in the states.
+Those approved for the buyouts will receive one week of severance pay per year of service, an additional four weeks' worth of pay, plus medical benefits through the end of the year.
 Attorneys and temporary workers are excluded from participating in the "support-only program."
+On Sept.
+10, the firm announced it will offer incoming associates an optional deferral year, giving them the option to participate in a firm-sponsored fellowship or take a sabbatical year.

 Saul Ewing on April 30 said it will cut salaries for those who make more than $50,000 annually, institute furloughs and lay off an unspecified number of employees.
 The firm had earlier reduced partner draws and discretionary spending and had postponed large capital projects.

 Schiff Hardin on April 16 told Law360 it had implemented a number of pay reductions, including a 15% cut for all staff making more than $100,000, and a small group of lawyers — about 6% of the firm's attorneys — will see a 50% salary reduction based on "anticipated demand."
 The firm also laid off a portion of staff and deferred the start of its 2020 associate class until January 2021.
-The firm also canceled its summer associate program, but said it has extended offers to the five second-year students after graduation.
+The firm also canceled its summer associate program, but said it had extended offers to the five second-year students after graduation.
+On Nov.
+17, the firm announced it had reversed its April pay cuts and had paid employees back for the lost income.
+On Nov.
+19, the firm said some first-year associates will have to wait until the summer of 2021 to start as a precautionary measure, but that it will pay those associates a stipend.

 Schulte Roth on May 1 told Law360 that it has adjusted this year's summer associate program to five weeks, starting June 22.
 The firm expects most, if not all, of the program to be conducted remotely.
 The firm will compensate the 48 summer associates for the originally planned 11-week program and intends to make post-graduation employment offers to all of the summer associates.